Alexander-Milligan/Introduction-to-Git-Github/README.md

 <h2>Steps</h2>
     <p>1.
 Create a folder named “IGG-yourname” on your computer. </p>
     <p>2.
 Open the new folder, right click any white space in the folder and select “git bash here”. </p>
     <p>3.
-Create the README.md file by typing echo Introduction > READEME.md, copy the following texted in to the README file and save.</p>
+Create the README.md file by typing "echo > READEME.md", copy the following texted in to the README file and save.</p>
 <p>
     “Introduction to Git & Github: Your name here
     This candidate repository has been set up to store the assessment materials for completing the IGG course.